chpollin/stained-glass-metadata-annotation-tool/README.md

-# CVMA Stained Glass Metadata Annotation Tool
+# CVMA Stained Glass Metadata Annotation Tool [THIS IS AN EXPERIMENT FOR A PRESENTATION]

 A comprehensive web-based platform for browsing, filtering, and annotating the **CVMA (Corpus Vitrearum Medii Aevi)** stained glass collection.
 This tool provides scholars and researchers with powerful capabilities to explore 8,730 medieval stained glass items and add scholarly annotations.